viivan/MCHCN/README.md

    The constructed hypergraphs not only extract effective high-order information but also significantly alleviate the data sparsity issue in mashup-API calling matrices.

 2. **Hybrid Random Walk for Weight Optimization**
-   Per *MCHCN.pdf* Section 3.4.1, the hybrid random walk retains the advantages of partially absorbing random walks (capturing global hypergraph information) and biased random walks (balancing homophily and structural equivalence).
+   Per *MCHCN paper* Section 3.4.1, the hybrid random walk retains the advantages of partially absorbing random walks (capturing global hypergraph information) and biased random walks (balancing homophily and structural equivalence).
 It optimizes the hypergraph convolution weight matrix, avoiding noise introduced by direct convolution on raw hypergraphs.

 3. **Channel Attention & Contrastive Learning for Accuracy Enhancement**
    - *Channel Error Attention Mechanism* (Section 3.4.3): Measures the error of each hypergraph channel to dynamically allocate weights, prioritizing channels with stronger discriminative ability for final embedding aggregation.